-The Commission completed FY11 with an audited net income of \$55.4 million.
-This is a significant improvement over FY10's performance of a profit of \$2.0M.
+The Commission completed FY12 with an audited net income of \$44.1 million compared to a net income of \$55.4 million in FY11.

 PART IV: CITY INDEBTEDNESS AND CAPITAL PLAN

 AUTHORIZATION OF GENERAL OBLIGATION BONDS AND NOTES

 Serial bonds and notes are authorized by vote of two-thirds of all members of the City Council.
 Provision is made for a referendum on the borrowing authorization if there is a timely filing of a petition bearing the requisite number of signatures.
 Refunding bonds and notes are authorized by the City Council.
 Borrowings for some purposes require State administrative approval.